Skip to content

 Concrete behaviours of the platform, not feature checkboxes.
 Each capability is exposed in the product and traceable to an operational outcome.

+Installs on Android and iOS from the browser.
 Work orders, asset history, parts catalogue, and inspection forms cached on device.
-Changes queue locally and sync when connectivity returns, with conflict resolution.
+Changes queue locally and sync with conflict resolution when connectivity returns.

-High risk work is gated by an active Permit to Work and Lockout / Tagout isolation.
+High-risk work is gated by an active Permit to Work and Lockout / Tagout isolation.
 Cannot be closed without the safety document.
+Photo-required completion on demand.

 Outcomes